-Understanding Alcohol, Preventative Risks and Safe Practice: A Recovery Resource Submitted By: KTHC Behavioral Health's TOR and SYT-I programs
+Understanding Alcohol, Preventative Risks and Safe Practice: A Recovery Resource Submitted By: KTHC Behavioral Health's Grant Staff

 Alcohol use has come to be a part of celebrations and social gatherings.
 Think for a moment pizza or a hot summer day, alcohol use for others can be connected with enjoying certain types of food or activities.
 When thinking about alcohol in these ways, it seems harmless, but drinking can quickly become too much if not moderated.
 Our staff want you to know the whole story.